 Last Modified: February 7, 2002

+What is Fatigue?
 Fatigue is consistently having less energy than usual for your normal activities.
 A person experiencing fatigue may feel overly tired, weak, shaky, or exhausted, may have difficulty concentrating, and may feel listless or very emotional.

+What Causes Fatigue?
 The exact cause of fatigue is not known.
 There are many factors that may contribute to fatigue, such as:

 Cancer treatment like chemotherapy, radiation therapy, immunotherapy and surgery

 Depression or anxiety

 Shortness or breath

 Low number of blood cells

 Too little or too much activity

 Changes in sleep patterns

 Nausea, vomiting or diarrhea

 When should I call my doctor or nurse?
 If you have:

 Difficulty performing your normal activity.

 A sudden and dramatic decrease in your level or energy.